 Sanctions are governed by sec.
-48 which gives the Director the power to take disciplinary or pecuniary actions in accordance with the Sanction Regulations after examining the facts relating to a violation or serious violation, with the maximum penalty that may be imposed for any offence under the Act being three million U.S. dollars (sec.
+48 which gives the Director the power to take disciplinary or pecuniary actions in accordance with the Sanction Regulations after examining the facts relating to a violation or serious violation, with the maximum penalty that may be imposed for any offence under the Act being \$ 3 million (sec.
 49 (2)).

 Finally, sec.
 50 empowers the Registrar, on the recommendations of the Director and with the approval of the Minister of Finance, to make regulations for carrying out the purposes and provisions of this Act.
 Regulations made to date includes the High Seas Fishing Sanctions Regulations, 2014 which empowers the Director to take disciplinary proceedings against any [Belize-flagged] vessel, its owner, operator, charterer, master, legal representative, person and/or crew, who is alleged to have contravened any provisions of the Act or the regulations made thereunder (reg.
-4 (1)); with each minor or serious violation fined separately and the total fine for the series of violations may exceed the maximum of three million U.S. dollars prescribed for a serious violation and one million U.S. dollars prescribed for a minor violation (reg.
+4 (1)); with each minor or serious violation fined separately and the total fine for the series of violations may exceed the maximum of \$3 million prescribed for a serious violation and \$1 million prescribed for a minor violation (reg.
 5 (1)).